ShubhradipSarkar/GraphQL_server_YourMedia/README.md

 - user ( id: id, friend) : returns user who are friends of a user
 - posts : all posts
 - post (id : id) : return posts for a user with userid : id
+- friends (id : id) : returns friends of a user with userid: id